 When you hear about something new to prevent cancer

 You’ve just heard about something new that might possibly reduce your risk of cancer, something you haven’t heard about before.
 If you’re worried about getting cancer, you may wonder if this might work for you.
 Even though your doctor might not have mentioned it, you want to find out more about this.
 You want every possible chance of never getting cancer.

 But before you put your money, time, and energy on the line, you need to know more about the new prevention method so you can decide if it’s worth it.
 At this point, you probably don’t know if it will actually reduce your risk of cancer, or if it could even harm you.
 Here are some of the things you may hear about:

-FDA-approved drugs: The new method may be a medicine that your doctor recommends to reduce your cancer risk.
-It’s pretty easy to find out more about FDA-approved drugs, since there are many trustworthy sources and careful scientific studies involved.
+FDA-approved drugs: The new method may be a medicine or vaccine that your doctor recommends to reduce your cancer risk.
+It’s pretty easy to find out more about FDA-approved drugs and vaccines, since there are many trustworthy sources and careful scientific studies involved.
 We can help you find out more, and there are others who can help, too.
 (See the “To learn more” section at the end of this document.)

 Non-prescription herbs, supplements, diets, and special treatments: Other methods you hear about may be herbs, vitamins, other dietary supplements, health tonics, “body cleansings,” or special diets that are supposed to boost the immune system, among many other things.
 In the past, almost no studies were done to look at these methods, but researchers are now trying to study more of them in the same careful ways that they study other methods.

 Lifestyle changes: You may hear about other things you can do that can help reduce your cancer risk.
 For instance, quitting tobacco, eating more fruits and vegetables, getting more exercise, cutting back on alcohol and red meats, and staying at a healthy weight have all been given more attention lately.
 Studies on some of these are fairly easy to find.